Control vertical exaggeration in map display

 Show the elevation map of the Korean peninsula with a vertical exaggeration factor of 30.

-Read data from the the Korean MAT-file.
+Read data from the MAT-file containing information about the Korean peninsula.

 Display the data grid.